aniskchaou/aniskchaou/README.md

 ### Hi there, I'm Anis 👋

- - I am a fullstack developer and have some experience with website creation and web applications.
+ - I am a full stack developer and have some experience with website creation and web applications.
  - I specialize in web development with Java and Angular.
  - I am interested in new technologies.